 They are common, but they are not mental skills – they are mental methods (processes).

-The area of sports science that does the best job of separating methods from intended outcomes is the physical side (shout out to any physios or exercise physiologists reading this).
+The area of sports science that does the best job of separating methods from intended outcomes is the physical side.

 Try to finish these sentences off by just using what comes to mind …